joshsurber/surber.us/projects/ignite.md

 ### What made it unique

 This site came with a deadline of a few weeks, as Barbi had a presentation at a conference where she wanted to show off her new site.
 This took place shortly after we went live, and the attendees were quite impressed with the new site.

-## What I learned along the way

-How to do snap scrolling